omnetpp/docs.omnetpp.org/docs/articles/omnetpp-debugging-tips.md

 Reverse debugging allows you to step/run in forward and reverse direction.
 It is very easy to run until an exception happened, then set a breakpoint and run backwards until that breakpoint is reached.
 This will stop at the point when last time the execution passed that point before the exception happened.
 It is very easy to uncover the actual cause of the bug this way.
 Both `gdbgui` and `VS Code` support reverse debugging using [mozilla's `rr`](https://rr-project.org/) as a backend.

+!!! note
-> NOTE: `rr` works only on recent Intel processors.
+    `rr` works only on recent Intel processors.

 To record a simulation, use:

     $ rr record ./aloha_dbg -u Cmdenv -c PureAloha1

+!!! note
-> NOTE: Graphical programs cannot be recorded properly so we recommend running your simulation in Cmdenv mode.
+    Graphical programs cannot be recorded properly so we recommend running your simulation in Cmdenv mode.

 If you want to send a recorded simulation to an other machine, you can *pack* it, so all dependencies of the executable will be copied into the directory, and then that directory can be compressed and sent to a different user.